Welcome to Historic Port Deposit, the little town with a big heart!

 -

-The comfort station in Marina Park will reopen in April 2026.
+The comfort station in Marina Park is open for the season.

 -